Arrests made in Gilbert, San Tan Valley assault cases

 The Queen Creek Police Department submitted charges to MCAO against seven suspects on Dec.
 28.

-Maricopa County Attorney Rachel Mitchell said last week that it will take some time to sort through the submission, which included and 1,800-page report and about 2,000 pieces of evidence, including 600 videos.
+Maricopa County Attorney Rachel Mitchell said last week that it will take some time to sort through the submission, which included an 1,800-page report and about 2,000 pieces of evidence, including 600 videos.

 “We have one chance to do it right and we want to go in with the strongest possible prepared position so that this can be taken care of,” Mitchell told KTAR’s The Mike Broomhead Show on Friday.